-Based on the Internet Archive, www.cemetery.org is the
+Based on the Internet Archive, www.cemetery.org is

-See the archival screenshot by the Wayback Machine here.
+See the archival documentation by clicking here.

 When a person we love or are close to dies, the desire to communicate our loss is both natural and strong.
 We use the media—all forms of print, as well as radio and television—to notify others of a loved one’s passing.